-March 2023 saw the completion of the transition to SAP 4HANA, a software that allows ICF to continue its digital innovation projects, improving and making business processes and their integrations more efficient.
-This software is based on a new 'in memory' database, which guarantees significantly higher speed and performance than traditional databases, and on SAP FIORI, which allows the development of mobile applications and a web-oriented user interface, thus realising fast and advanced statistics on different platforms.
-From January 2024, the use of this software was also extended to Langè.
+Furthermore, during the year, Langè was integrated into SAP 4HANA.
+Thanks to this software ICF can continue its digital innovation projects, improving and making business processes and their integrations more efficient.
+This software is based on a new "in memory" database, which guarantees significantly higher speed and improved performance compared to traditional databases, and on SAP FIORI, which allows the development of mobile applications and a web-oriented user interface, generating fast and advanced statistics on different platforms.